 How to bet on college football

-In this instance, LSU is the favorite (-265), meaning you’d have to bet $265 to win $100 (plus your original bet amount back).
-Georgia (+215) is the underdog in this game, meaning if you bet $100, you’d win $215 (plus your original amount bet back) if the Irish had pulled off the upset.
+In this instance, Alabama was a huge favorite (-1500), meaning you’d have to have bet $1500 to win $100 (plus your original bet amount back).
+Notre Dame (+790) was the heavy underdog in this game, meaning if you bet $100, you’d have won $790 (plus your original amount bet back) if the Irish had pulled off the upset.

 Along with every moneyline, you have a point spread.
 The purpose of point spreads is to bring the teams to even in the sportsbook or, for bettors, how much a team is expected to win or lose by each game.
 Take the following point spread for example:

 The numbers in parentheses indicate how much money one would win on a bet.
-In the instance of taking Oregon (+6.5), a bettor would have to bet $105 to win $100 (plus the original amount bet back).

 “Why do I have to bet $110 to win $100 back so often?”
 The $10 discrepancy is referred to as the “vig,” or the fee a sportsbook charges for the bet.